 Medication is an effective treatment for depression, mood swings, anxiety, sleep problems, attention deficit disorders and other conditions.
 It may be used alone or in combination with counseling.
 For many conditions, people benefit most when they receive both counseling and medication.

 The first appointment, psychiatric evaluation, is one hour in length.
 Subsequent medication management appointments are a half hour.
-Our psychiatric residents have limited time at the Counseling Center.
+Our psychiatric residents have limited time at CAPS.
 It is very important that you keep your scheduled appointments.

 If you do not give us at least 48 hours notice of a cancellation, we must charge a $20 missed appointment fee.